theherocallistus/site-source/content/game.md

 minions without dying.
 You can shoot them with your wand, but be careful!
 If you get too close they can attack you as well.

 The game is played using the keyboard.
+Press space to start.

 ## Controls